robzed/GitSnoopPushover/README.md

 Git Snoop Pushover
 ==================

-When run pushes via PushOver.net if anything has been committed.
+When run pushes via PushOver.net if anything has been committed to a Git repo.
+The script itself is written in Python 3, and has been quickly tested on Python 3.2 and 3.4.

 Run from the command line like this...
 --------------------------------------